Get access to everything we publish when you sign up for Outside+ Join today!.

-You don’t need acres of land and the sweat of your brow to grow vegetables—a few big pots can yield a bountiful and delicious harvest, with less work.
-Gardening in containers keeps produce off the ground, making diseases less likely.
-If a plant is wilting in the sun, simply move it into the shade.
-And did we mention that harvesting is a breeze?
-Grow your favorites, or try some of the new, compact varieties specifically bred for containers.
+You don’t need acres of land and the sweat of your brow to grow vegetables — a few big pots can yield a bountiful and delicious harvest.
+Gardening in containers keeps produce off the ground, making diseases less likely, and if a plant is wilting in the sun, you can simply move it into the shade.
+Grow your favorites, or try some of the new, compact varieties specifically bred for the container garden.

 Blueberries » Yes, blueberries.
 Standard bushes can grow 6 feet tall, but smaller varieties top out at 2 to 3 feet.
 One thing blueberries need to thrive is acidic soil—use a soil mix especially for blueberries, azaleas, or rhododendrons.
 Try dwarf varieties “Jelly Bean” (Raintree), “Sunshine Blue” (Peaceful Valley), or “Top Hat” (Burpee).